Get started

 Here’s the full path—from signup to your first product to going live on your own domain—so you know what to expect before you click Create a store.

-Five steps from zero to a live storefront on your subdomain.
+Six steps from zero to a live storefront on your subdomain—including upcoming pickup and delivery.
 Skim the headings first, then read what applies to you.

 On onboarding you sign up, pick a store address (your slug), username, and base currency.
 That slug becomes the first part of your public URL—like coffee if you’ll live at coffee.ministore.live.